clipperz/javascript-crypto-library/README.md

 The JavaScript Crypto Library provides web developers with an extensive and efficient set of cryptographic functions.
 The library aims to obtain maximum execution speed while preserving modularity and reusability.

-ALL the code included in this project, if not otherwise stated, is released with the **AGPL v.3 license**  (see `LICENSE.txt`), and all rights are reserved to Clipperz Srl.
+ALL the code included in this project, if not otherwise stated, is released with the **BSD 3-Clause License** (see `LICENSE.txt`), and all rights are reserved to Clipperz Srl.

-For any use not allowed by the AGPL license, please [contact us][contact] to inquire about licensing options for commercial applications.
+For any use not allowed by the license, please [contact us][contact].

 ## Features